 - NONE - BASIC (wider search field with more descriptive text) - EXTENDED (as in BASIC plus additional help icon with tool tip)

 (java.lang.String, default value = "BASIC")

-Figure 282: ConSol CM Web Client - EXTENDED aidLevel in the unit search unitSearchHeader companyCreateLinkVisible viewDiscriminatorsSection (Type)
+Figure 281: ConSol CM Web Client - EXTENDED aidLevel in the unit search unitSearchHeader companyCreateLinkVisible Boolean.
+The visibility of the link for referenced company creation.

 (available on ticketCreatePage in the company section)